 Each year the Humanities Center sponsors a Faculty Fellowship Competition on a specific theme.
-This year's theme was "Exploring the Everyday".
+This year's theme is "DESIGN: Intention, Creativity, Agency, Society".
 Fellowships provide Wayne State University faculty with funding to help pay for expenses related to their research projects, including travel, research assistance, summer salary and fringe benefits.
 Fellowships average $6,000 and recipients are expected to participate in the annual Faculty Fellows' Conference held the following spring.
-Below is the explication of the theme, followed by brief descriptions of the projects that were selected for funding for the 2015-2016 academic year.
+Below is the explication of the theme, followed by brief descriptions of the projects that were selected for funding for the 2016-2017 academic year.